 The current building was erected on the site of the old house in 1861 (beautifully graced upon the tympanum grid of the grand entrance door), completed in 1863 for Auguste Barsalou, a merchant owner in Agen.
 The main gate at the entrance of the drive is decorated with the "AB" monogram.

 The Château today

-It boasts 8 large and luxurious en suite double bedrooms with space for up to 22 (including children), as well as extensive living accommodation which blends traditional french chic with fresh modern interiors.
+It boasts 8 large and luxurious ensuite double bedrooms, as well as extensive living accommodation which blends traditional french chic with fresh modern interiors.

 On the grounds you will find a private lake, hazelnut orchards and a heated swimming pool.